Leg Injury Claims

 Starting your Leg Injury Claim

-Complete and submit our claim form and a specialist advisor will contact you to initially discuss the details of the case.
+Complete and submit our claim form and an agent will contact you to initially discuss the details of the case.
 They will then determine whether you will be able to make a claim.

 Am I eligible?